 (The entrance to the palace area)

-Hard to beat in terms of elegance and style.
-The market forms a grand circle of stalls in the forecourt of Schönbrunn Palace, with its giant Christmas tree and imperial splendour.
+Hard to beat in terms of elegant and stylish backdrops.
+This market forms up in the forecourt of Schönbrunn Palace, with its giant Christmas tree and imperial splendour.
 Also a particular favourite of mine.

-The stalls here always seem very high quality, so a fine place to pick up gifts and those little bits and pieces that make life a better place even if you don’t really need them.
+The stalls here always seem strong on quality, so a fine place to pick up gifts and those little bits and pieces that make life a better place even if you don’t really need them.
+Also convenient for the palace concerts.

 Belvedere

-Kind of my favourite, but I’m a bit of a fan of the surrounding complex with its wonderful art exhibitions.
-Not the largest market and a little bit away from the centre, so fewer crowds usually gather here than at most other alternatives.
+Kind of my favourite, but I’m a fan of the surrounding complex with its wonderful art exhibitions.
+Not the largest market and a little away from the centre, so fewer crowds usually gather here than at most other alternatives.

 Perhaps the biggest pull is the gorgeous location: in front of the early 18th-century Upper Belvedere palace and next to a small lake, offering a glorious photo opportunity at dusk.